-The positions of dummy sites $L_1$ and $L_2$ are calculated by the vector product from the known three sites of O, $H_1$ and $H_2$ .
+The positions of dummy sites L_1 and L_2 are calculated by the vector product from the known three sites of O, H_1 and H_2 .

-(7) The forces of positions are calculated from Coulombic and Lennard-Jones potentials using the five sites.
+(7) The forces for atomic positions are calculated from the Coulombic and Lennard-Jones potentials using the five sites.

-(8) Correction to a normalization of quaternions is made at every 10 steps.
+(8) Correction to the unity normalization of quaternions is made at every 10 steps.
 Go to the new time step of Step 1.